 Myozenji Temple and House

 Myozenji Temple, which is unique for its thatched roof rather than the typical tiled roof seen on most temples, is connected to the Myozenji-ke farmhouse next door where the priest of the temple lives.
-The proprietor speaks English and is happy to introduce the buildings to visitors.
 Admission to the house includes admission to the temple hall.

 Shirakawa-go no Yu

-The Shirakawa-go no yu is a combined minshuku and bath house that offers hot spring bathing to the visitors of Ogimachi.
-A small discount is offered to guests staying overnight at one of the traditional farmhouses in the area.
+The Shirakawa-go no yu is a combined minshuku and bath house, which offers hot spring bathing to the visitors of Ogimachi.

 Attractions outside Ogimachi